Improving care and post-care for children and young people

 Minimum qualifications standards for residential care workers

-• hold, or be enrolled in and working towards, a recognised relevant qualification.
-Staff may be enrolled as part of their recruitment process with the residential care service provider but must be working towards obtaining a recognised relevant qualification prior to commencing any unsupervised direct care work with children and young people.
+• hold, or be enrolled in working towards, a recognised relevant qualification.
+Staff may be enrolled as part of their recruitment process with the residential care service provider but must be enrolled prior to commencing any unsupervised direct care work

 • for those staff currently enrolled, obtain the qualification within the timeframes determined by the relevant training authority, and

-Implementation of the Hope and Healing Framework and the Minimum Qualification Standards delivers on the recommendations of the Queensland Child Protection Commission of Inquiry to improve life outcomes for children and young people living in residential care facilities.
+Implementation of the Hope and Healing Framework and the MQS delivers on the recommendations of the Queensland Child Protection Commission of Inquiry to improve life outcomes for children and young people living in residential care.

 The Queensland Government is committed to providing services that better support the safety, wellbeing and best interests of Queensland’s most at-risk children and young people.